Actionable Book Summary: Zero to One by Peter Thiel & Blake Masters

 Because all of them are offering the same product.
 Most people don’t care which airline they’ll use, as long as the price is good.
 And how the price is formed?
 The market determines the price.
 Meaning, if airline companies want to stay in business, they need to lower their prices.
 This is the only way they can stay competitive.

-This is true in every business category.
-If too many firms enter the market, all of them will suffer.
+This is true in every business category when there are a lot of companies offering the same thing.
+At some point, they all suffer.
 The competition is no longer healthy.

 What you can do about it?